vighneshr/hello-me/README.md

 Hi MACHINE,

-Unknown here, I dont know what to write here.
+Your creator here, I dont know how to make you feel better and powerful.
-This is just the introduction thing to help myself.
+This is just the introduction to help myself with you.
+One fine day i will make things better.

 And ya i really didnt try tacos anywhere so I dont care which is better.